KlaraElmegaard/SocialGraphs_HP/index.markdown

 ## Networks, data and...
 Harry Potter??
-Were you disappointed when you turned 11 and did not recieve a letter from an owl inviting you to start at Hogwarts, School of Witchcraft and Wizardry?
+Were you disappointed when you turned 11 and did not recieve a letter from an owl inviting you to start at Hogwarts School of Witchcraft and Wizardry?
 If so, you are like us!
 And if you still want to go to Hogwarts and explore the big universe and meet the characters, you have come to the right place!

-Through network thoery we will analyse the known and unknown relationships between the fantastic and wonderful characters that appear in the universe.
-Maybe we will discover connections between bloodtype (muggles, pure-blood e.g.) and the four houses of Hogwarts.
-With natural language processing, the language of the character pages, the books and scripts of the movies will be analysed through sentiment analysis and wordclouds.
+Through network theory we will analyze the known and unknown relationships between the fantastic and wonderful characters who appear in the universe.
+Maybe we will discover connections between blood status (muggles, pure-blood e.g.) and the four houses of Hogwarts.
+Using natural language processing, we will analyze the language of the character pages, the books and scripts of the movies through sentiment analysis and wordclouds.

 ## Data
-Where can we get enough information to greate and explore the universe of characters?
+Where can we get enough information to create and explore the universe of characters?
 Lucky for us, a huge [Fandom Wiki](https://harrypotter.fandom.com/wiki/Main_Page) exists for the Harry Potter Universe.
-We used this to download the wikipedia pages for all the characters.
-From each wiki-page we used regular expression to get all the links but also to gather informations such af house, blood and gender.
-Since the language on wiki-pages are (supposed to be) fairly neutral, we also use text analysis to analyse the [books](http://glozman.com/textpages.html) and the [movie scripts](https://github.com/asmitakulkarni/QuoteGenerator/tree/master/harrypotterscripts).
-Regarding the movie scrips, the sentiment of some of the main characters will be considered over time.
+We used this to download the Wikipedia pages for all the characters.
+From each wiki page, we used regular expression to get all the links but also to gather information such as house, blood status and gender.
+Since the language on wiki pages is (supposed to be) fairly neutral, we also use text analysis to analyze the [books](http://glozman.com/textpages.html) and the [movie scripts](https://github.com/asmitakulkarni/QuoteGenerator/tree/master/harrypotterscripts).
+Regarding the movie scripts, the sentiment of some of the main characters will be considered over time.

 ## Interactions Between Characters - The Harry Potter Universe as a Graph
-To be able to use our cool netowrk analysis tools, we first need to be able to represent the characters in a graph with nodes and edges.
+To be able to use our cool network analysis tools, we first need to be able to represent the characters in a graph with nodes and edges.
 Each character will have a node.
-There will be an edge from lets say Harry Potter to Hermione, if Harry Potter's wiki-page links to Hermione's.
+There will be an edge from let's say Harry Potter to Hermione, if Harry Potter's wiki page links to Hermione's.
 Doing this, we got a graph consisting of 3,930 nodes and 14,916 edges.
-Extracting the giant connected componant, the graph ended up with 2,643 nodes and 14,525 edges.
+Extracting the giant connected component, the graph ended up with 2,643 nodes and 14,525 edges.

-Before we go any further into analysing the network, take a look at the graph below.
+Before we go any further into analyzing the network, take a look at the graph below.
 If you hover over a node, the character's name and the number of links will appear.
 The nodes are also colored by their number of links.
-Can you guess who the bright yellow node represent?
-Harry Potter, of cause, being the main character of our universe.
-Using the toolbar in the topright, you can e.g. zoom in and out.
-Press the little house to reset the illustrateion.
+Can you guess who the bright yellow node represents?
+Harry Potter, of course, as he is the main character of our universe.
+Using the toolbar in the top right corner, you can e.g. zoom in and out.
+Press the little house to reset the illustration.

 {% include file.html %}

 ## Looking into some Basic Statistics
-If you again look at the above plot, a lot of the nodes are dark blue meaning that they have very few links/edges.
-So a lot of characters has a very low number of edges?
-We sill look further into this by analyzing the networks degree distribution.
+If you look at the plot above again, a lot of the nodes are dark blue, meaning that they have very few links/edges.
+So a lot of characters have a very low number of edges?
+We will look further into this by analyzing the degree distribution of the network.
 We will do this twice, both for the in-degrees and for the out-degrees.
 To get an idea of our network, we first take a look at the five most connected characters, both in regards to in- and out-degrees.

 | Top in-going | Character | Number of in-going links | | Top out-going | Character | Number of out-going links |
 | ----- | ------------- | ------------- | - | ----- | ------------- | ------------- |